run2bizdocs/documentation/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/configure-services-attributes.md

 !!! tip " "

     All Business Case reference.
-Information about all service strategy should be configurated in this tab
+Information about all service strategy should be configurated in this tab.

 ***Business Case Tab***